 - And while passing by, He saw Levi (the son of Alphaeus) sitting at the tax collector’s booth.
 And He tells him: “Follow Me.”
 And having risen, he followed Him.

-- And having seen Him eating with sinners and tax collectors, the scribes of the Pharisees were saying to the disciples: “Why is He eating with tax collectors and sinners?”
+- And having seen Him eating with sinners and tax collectors, the scribes of the Pharisees were saying to His disciples: “Why is He eating with tax collectors and sinners?”

 - And having heard this, Jesus tells them: “The men who are healthy have no need of a physician, but the men who are sick do.
 I didn’t come to call righteous men, but sinners.”

 - And the disciples of John and the Pharisees were fasting.
 And they come and say to Him: “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples don’t fast?”